Skip to main content

 Link to the commit: cee84c58f4a1c902bd60fa6cfcaffb7fb3e2db34

 The alt-vector will allow you to set the exact landing of the launcher.
-Don't forget using this will make it so you can't move around during the jump.
-You can use either "vector" or "vector4m", I'll be using "vector4m" so I don't have to do any unit conversion and easily set the position.
+Don't forget that using this will make it so you can't move around during the jump.
+You can use either vector or vector4m, I'll be using vector4m so I don't have to do any unit conversion and easily set the position.

 The position is set here to the spawn: